In this guide, we're comparing James Allen and... Costco?

 When you think of engagement rings, Costco is not necessarily the type of retailer that comes to mind.

 Costco is a wholesale retailer that sells most of their items in bulk, while also selling fresh seafood, barbecue grills, toothbrushes, and diamond engagement rings in their warehouses.

-On the other hand, James Allen is an online diamond retailer that specializes in loose stones and ring settings in order to create your perfect ring.
+On the other hand, James Allen is an online diamond retailer that specializes in loose diamonds and ring settings in order to create your perfect ring.

 But which if these unique retailers has the better bridal jewelry?
 Let's find out as we pit Costco and James Allen against each other to find out where you can get the better deal.

-Bottom Line Up Front: James Allen is a better online retailer of jewelry, with more expertise in diamond jewelry.
-They also let you custom build your ring so it can be one of a kind.
+Bottom Line Up Front: James Allen is a better online retailer of diamonds and fine jewelry.
+They even let you custom build your ring so it can be one of a kind.
 Their 360° HD images of every diamond, 24/7 customer service, and hassle free return policy enhances the shopping experience.